ojasmaniyar5/ojasmaniyar5/README.md

 - I have worked as a Sales Associate T1 at Prompt Personnel Private Limited for the past 1 years during April-2022 to April-2023.
 - During my time there, I have worked on a variety of projects, including Marketing, Staff Management and Customer Support.
 - In Programming Experience, I have worked as a web developer for 1 month Internship's on various project under Prodigy InfoTech and CodSoft Interns.
-- Currently working as Stock Investor at [BC Partners](https://www.linkedin.com/company/bc-partners) and On BooksGuide Website as a Web Developer and DataBase Administrator.
+- Currently working as Stock Investor at [BC Partners](https://www.linkedin.com/company/bc-partners)(US Company) and On BooksGuide Website as a Web Developer and DataBase Administrator.

 🏆 ***INTERNSHIPS*** :
 - Prodigy InfoTech.